bendikgh/histopathology_segmentation/README.md

 ```
 pip freeze > requirements.txt
 ```
 does not work very well.
-A workaround with Conda is to type the following command:
+A workaround with conda is to type the following command:
 ```
 pip list | awk 'NR>2 {print $1"=="$2}' > requirements.txt
 ```